Jump down to… »Back in the 1960s: First Efforts

 Jump over to… »Fanzines page three: Early days of UK comics conventions and marts

 If you are interested in the history of comics fanzines, launchpad for many a top flight creator’s career, this promises to be right up your street!
 Get ready for an in-depth chronicle of its 1960s birth, with stacks of early covers and art.
-To whet your appetite before the history lesson, here some pics and personal memories to get the ball rolling…
+To whet your appetite before the history lesson, here are some pics and personal memories to get the ball rolling…

 With covers by Sunderland-based Ken Simpson, Ka-Pow was quite probably the UK’s first attempt at comic fanzines.
 Produced by Phil Clarke and Steve Moore, it ran to only two issues in 1967/68 and was printed on a spirit duplicator (a Ditto machine, or what the States called a Banda duplicator).
 Because it used purple coloured alcohol instead of ink, the end product would have a pungent smell and could only be used for small print runs.